 Quality of Backlinks

-In the wise words of Jessica Tappana, “not all backlinks are created equal.”
+In the wise words of Jessica Tappana, “Not all backlinks are created equal.”
 There are evil forces in SEO land.
-Think of the Little Mermaid, but with an SEO twist.
+Think of the Little Mermaid but with an SEO twist.
 Instead of Ariel wanting to be part of the human world, she wants her website to be on the first page of Google.
 Ursula sees this desire and capitalizes on it.
 Instead of making a deal to trade Ariel’s voice to be on land, Ursula offers Ariel backlinks in exchange for $50 each.
-Feeling ecstatic, Ariel takes Ursula up on this offer.
-At first, everything is fine.
-She gets new clients because her website is ranking higher (this would be when she meets Prince Eric in the movie).

 However, Google realizes these backlinks are paid for and drops Ariel’s ranking.
-She doesn’t get anymore clients (this is when she loses her legs and becomes a mermaid again).
+She doesn’t get any more clients (this is when she loses her legs and becomes a mermaid again).
 Her dreams are shattered.
 Things are no longer going swimmingly for Ariel.

 Consequences of Buying Bad Backlinks

 As explained in the example, paying for backlinks is not good for SEO.
 We see many issues with paid backlinks.
 Most often, the biggest issue is that it drops your website ranking so low that no one can find your website.
-Altogether, we no know that paying for backlinks is bad and is the evil force in SEO land.
+Altogether, we do know that paying for backlinks is bad and is the evil force in SEO land.
 Level five: complete.

 How Do I Get Rid of Bad Backlinks?